 - a.
 Loading facilities must provide a ramp of no more than a 20% incline. - b.
-Both loading ramps and tailboards must be fitted with equipment to prevent the goats from falling or jumping off. - c.
+Both loading ramps and tailboards must be fitted with equipment to prevent the sheep from falling off. - c.
 Ramps must be designed to minimize slippage during loading.